Guest article by William Yang

-If only there is a course out there on how to be a “good” foster parent to rescue dogs……each dog and dog owner is different.
-We can share what worked & what did not work – apply these learnings to our own environment & circumstances.
-I had the pleasure to foster 2 different dogs from Free Korean Dogs (FKD) ever since May 2018.
+If only there was a course out there on how to be a “good” foster parent to rescue dogs.
+Each dog and dog owner is different.
+We can share what worked and what did not work – apply these learnings to our own environment & circumstances.
+I had the pleasure of fostering 2 different dogs from Free Korean Dogs (FKD) ever since May 2018.

 May 2018: Jin-Su

-I have to admit I was nervous about fostering a bigger dog given my own dog, Woojoo is only 15 lbs PLUS living in a 550 sq. ft. apartment.
-I made a to-do list prior to Jin-Su arriving:
+I have to admit I was nervous about fostering a bigger dog given my own dog, Woojoo is only 15 lbs plus living in a 550 sq. ft. apartment.
+I made a to-do list prior to Jin-Su’s arrival.

-I felt the onus was on ME to setup the best possible environment and my “many rules” (as realistic as possible) to avoid as much “unwanted surprises” as possible.
-(I knew there is no guarantee but I had to try) I was especially tough on Woojoo during the foster period – in my mind, Woojoo and I need to be good role models for Jin-Su.
-Dogs are very intelligent, they do observe and they will learn based on positive reinforcement and practice by REPEATING the desired behaviour 10,000 times – it was a true test to my level of patience.
-I started making notes re: Jin-Su’s behaviour, his likes and dis-likes and the activities I did with him over the course of the foster period.
-I gave the notes/info to FKD to pass on to the adopters so they can continue the progress and make adjustment as they see fit.
+I felt the onus was on me to set up the best possible environment and my “many rules” (as realistic as possible) to avoid as many “unwanted surprises” as possible.
+(I knew there was no guarantee but I had to try) I was especially tough on Woojoo during the foster period – in my mind, Woojoo and I needed to be good role models for Jin-Su.
+Dogs are very intelligent, they do observe and they will learn based on positive reinforcement and practice by repeating the desired behaviour 10,000 times – it was a true test of my level of patience.
+I started making notes regarding Jin-Su’s behaviour, his likes and dislikes, and the activities I did with him over the course of the foster period.
+I gave the notes/info to FKD to pass on to the adopters so they can continue the progress and make adjustments as they see fit.

 Subscribe for Updates